Francisco Arcia: Chicago Cubs

 On December 19, 2018, Arcia signed a minor-league contract with the Chicago Cubs.
 He was assigned to the Triple-A Iowa Cubs, but was released on July 18, 2019, after mustering a .181 average in 51 games.

 New York Yankees (second stint)

 On July 23, 2019, Arcia signed a minor league contract with the New York Yankees and was assigned to the Double-A Trenton Thunder.
-Between Trenton and Triple-A Scranton/Wilkes-Barre, Arcia batted .192 and .289.
-He became a free agent on November 4, 2019.
+Between Trenton and the Triple-A Scranton/Wilkes-Barre RailRiders, he batted .192 with two RBI and .289 with one home run and six RBI, respectively.
+Arcia elected free agency following the season on November 4.

 Los Angeles Angels (second stint)

 On February 6, 2020, Arcia signed a minor league deal with the Los Angeles Angels organization.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On September 6, 2020, Arcia was added to the Angels 60-man player pool but did not get called up and elected free agency on November 2.

 On March 5, 2021, Arcia signed with the West Virginia Power of the Atlantic League of Professional Baseball.
 However, on May 5, before the ALPB season began, Arcia signed a minor league contract with the Los Angeles Angels.
 He played in 10 games with the Triple-A Salt Lake Bees, going 10-for-28 with no home runs and 2 RBI before being released on July 10.